 She reveals her face to the voyaging clouds across the sparkling seas of the night, giving up a smile as she pulls back the hood of her jacket.
 The paradox of the universe unfolds.
 She gently kisses the stale tasting lips of nicotine, freeing its very soul one drag at a time.
-It had no complaints, nor did the silence of the surroundings, as it implies in affirmation.
-Neither even the imposing claws of the tree branches, nor the entire army of crickets under that sweet vanilla moon, had any quarrels with her at that moment.
+It had no complaints, nor did the silence of the surroundings, as it implied in affirmation.
+Neither even the imposing claws of the tree branches nor the entire army of crickets under that sweet vanilla moon had any quarrels with her at that moment.

 Her make up smears, she hasn’t painted her nails for a while, but she doesn’t really mind at all.

 Deep breaths, as she administers imagination, what needs to be done?
 She had begun in the shallow waters of her mind.

 And little by little, she submerges down into the depths of her profound contemplations.
 And in every burning sip from the bitter openings of the flask, it was as if a passionate lover making love to her, she finally reconsiders.